sourcegraph/about/handbook/direction/code-graph/search/index.md

 ### Top customer, support, sales and marketing issues

-We want to improve onboarding and education of new users on using Sourcegraph in both enterprise and cloud offerings We are actively working on search UX and making searching more intuitive and inline with users’ expectations We are planning Slack and webhook integration for Code Monitoring, allowing users to disseminate communication when significant changes occur across an organization’s codebase
+- Improve onboarding and education of new users on using Sourcegraph in both enterprise and cloud offerings
+- Search UX and making searching more intuitive and inline with users’ expectations
+- Slack and webhook integration for Code Monitoring, allowing users to disseminate communication when significant changes occur across an organization’s codebase

 ### What we're not working on & why